 from montenegro to italy route

-From Montenegro to Italy by plane
+By Plane: Montenegro to Italy

-This is incredibly simple
+Flying is incredibly simple:

-• Montenegro has two international airports: Tivat and Podgorica.
+Montenegro has two international airports — Tivat and Podgorica.

-• As of 2024, there is a direct Wizz Air flight from Podgorica to Rome.
-The flight takes only 1.5 hours, with tickets starting at 10 euros.
+As of 2025, Wizz Air offers a direct flight from Podgorica to Milan, with a seasonal route to Rome.
+The flight takes only 1.5 hours, with tickets starting from just €10.

 • Budapest

-• Bergamo
+• Milan

 • Rome